aws-samples/engineering-quickstarts-for-serverless-and-container-applications/dotnet/csharp-asp-sls/README.md

 and AWS CLI installed on your machine.
 You also need to have an AWS account and configured credentials for serverless framework to deploy in AWS.

-To get started, clone the repository, and run `` to install the Python dependencies.
+To get started, clone the repository, and run `dotnet restore` to install the dotnet dependencies.
 Then, you can modify the `serverless.yml` file and the various classes and files in the project to your needs.

 Lambda Powertools is a suite of .NET libraries that makes it easier to implement best practices for serverless applications, like distributed logging, tracing, metrics, and error handling.
 It also provides native integration and fast load times with .NET 6.
-You can learn more about Lambda Powertools here: [.NET Lambda Powertools]()
+You can learn more about Lambda Powertools here: [.NET Lambda Powertools](https://github.com/aws-powertools/powertools-lambda-dotnet).